bluekyu/render_pipeline_cpp/docs/build_rpcpp.md

 While configuring CMake, the first configuration may be failed because it cannot find some libraries.
 To solve this problem, you can give hints for the path of the libraries in CMake configuration (or advanced tab).

+If you use `vcpkg`, then this issue may be almost gone.

 ### Third-party Guide
 In Windows, we recommend to use [vcpkg](https://github.com/Microsoft/vcpkg) for some third-party.
 If you does not use `vcpkg`, then build and install those and setup proper values for CMake cache.